 “The number of UAVs in Hezbollah’s possession has gone up threefold every few years.
-At some point, it will hit a ceiling, but they haven’t reached that yet,” Beeri said.
+At some point, it will hit a ceiling, but they haven’t reached that yet,” said Beeri.
 “In the end, Hezbollah wants an extensive UAV capability, made up of large systems because of its understanding of the damage this can cause Israel.”

 That potential damage would be both actual and cognitive among the public, with the UAVs making up for many other capabilities that Hezbollah lacks, namely, airpower and sufficient quantities of precision missiles.

-“It has been estimated that Hezbollah have a few hundred PGMs, but they think that isn’t enough.
+“It has been estimated that Hezbollah has a few hundred PGMs, but they think that isn’t enough.
 Hezbollah has run into difficulties in its attempt to obtain more.
 Suddenly, it has an alternative.
 UAVs are relatively cheap and accurate.
 They bridge the gap.
-Hence, they’re interested in growing their stockpile,” Beeri explained.
+Hence, they’re interested in growing their stockpile,” he explained.

 “The cherry on top is the growth in the domestic UAV manufacturing capability by Hezbollah in Lebanon,” he said.
 “It can create its own UAVs on Lebanese territories by purchasing local components.
 While the majority of their UAV fleet is smuggled from Iran, a growing number of the systems are self-produced in Lebanon, using Iranian know-how.”

-While UAVs began as tactical threats, a swarm of such systems that targets Israeli air defense systems quickly becomes a strategic threat, according to Beeri.
+While UAVs began as tactical threats, a swarm of such systems that target Israeli air-defense systems quickly becomes a strategic threat, according to Beeri.